panva/node-oidc-provider/docs/configuration.md

 ### claims

-List of the claim names of the claims that the openid provider may be able to supply values for
+List of the Claim Names of the Claims that the OpenID Provider MAY be able to supply values for.
 affects: discovery, ID Token claim names, Userinfo claim names

 default value: